 Is your website losing business?
 Is your bounce rate high and your conversion rate low?
 Is your website outdated?
 Studies show that a staggering 81% of potential consumers are much less likely to consider businesses with an outdated website.

 How do you know if it’s time for a website redesign?
 This article is a list of 7 compelling signs that it’s time to redesign your business’s website.

 If your website is 3 years old, or older, chances are you’re behind the latest design trends.
 With so much competition out there on the internet, and more each day, a business can’t afford to be behind where their website is concerned.
-Businesses need websites that are memorable with strong branding, fresh, relevant content, dynamic design elements, and speed.
+Businesses and agencies like ALT agency need websites that are memorable with strong branding, fresh, relevant content, dynamic design elements, and speed.

 If a visitor comes to your website and has a negative experience where they can’t find what they are looking for, get lost, or the site moves at a snail’s pace, why should they return?
 These days, consumers literally see thousands of websites and have seen enough quality websites that are fast-loading and aesthetically pleasing and feature intuitive navigation.
 It may seem unfair to compare your company’s website to that of Amazon, but if your website doesn’t make it quick and easy for your visitors to find exactly what they are looking for, because they know there are plenty of websites that can, why should they return?

 With more than half of all traffic on the internet coming from mobile devices, you can’t afford to have a website that’s not optimized for mobile devices.
 If your business has a separate mobile site or isn’t responsive in design, the time to start over and build a dynamic website that looks great and functions well across all computers and devices is now.